-In accordance with Article 4(6) of the Regulation, we have also examined the possibility of granting partial access to documents 6, 7, 8, 9 and 10.
-However, it follows from the assessment made above that these documents are manifestly and entirely covered by the exception set out in Article 4(3) first subparagraph of Regulation 1049/2001.
+In accordance with Article 4(6) of the Regulation, we have also examined the possibility of granting partial access to document 2.
+However, it follows from the assessment made above that this document is manifestly and entirely covered by the exception set out in Article 4(3) first subparagraph of Regulation 1049/2001.
 As a consequence, no such access can be granted.